Yatal42/tal-yaakobi-portfolio/README.md

 A modern, responsive portfolio website showcasing Tal Yaakobi's work as a creative developer focused on accessibility solutions and innovative experiences.

-Built with React Router v7, TypeScript, TailwindCSS, and Framer Motion.
+Built with React Router v7, TypeScript, custom CSS with CSS Variables, and Framer Motion.

 ## Features